Career Center Services and Events

 I have a quick question, can I just email a career coach this semester?

 Sure!
 If you have met with a career educator before, and want to follow up about a quick question, feel free to email them directly.
-If you haven’t met with a career educator before, please email us or click “chat with us” on our website during business hours and we will route you to an advisor.
+If you haven’t met with a career educator before, please email us or click “chat with us” on our website during business hours and we will route you to a career educator.
 Keep in mind, however, that many topics (career exploration, job and internship searches, interviewing) often require a discussion.
 We recommend utilizing drop-ins and appointments for these types of questions.

 Are there any campus jobs currently available or that I can do remotely?

 All campus job openings are posted on Handshake.
 After you login, just click “jobs” and then select the filter “on-campus.”
+You can also search for jobs that offer remote work by filtering for jobs labeled “ remote allowed”.

 Can I still do a mock interview?